 See Related: Best Things to Do in Hudson Wisconsin

-Today, you won’t find too much fur trading going on, but you will get to bask in lovely views of Lake Superior or relax on one of Ashland’s many beaches.
+Today, you won’t find too much fur trading, but you will get to bask in lovely views of Lake Superior or relax on one of Ashland’s many beaches.

 Scenic Columbus is relatively close to Madison, so it’s a good place to visit if you want proximity to a larger city with small-town charm.
 This lovely little town has plenty of historic architecture and a welcoming downtown area with plenty of good dining and shopping.
 You could easily spend the entire day soaking in the sights of downtown.

-Columbus’ Antique Mall is a beautiful spot to pick up unique souvenirs or that special gift for you.
-One of the things that set Columbus apart is the number of charming accommodations that you’ll find right near the town center.
-If you love whimsical bed and breakfasts and authentic country charm, Columbus is the town that you should visit.
+Columbus’ Antique Mall is a beautiful spot to pick up unique souvenirs or special gifts for you.
+One thing that sets Columbus apart is the number of charming accommodations you’ll find right near the town center.
+If you love whimsical bed and breakfasts and authentic country charm, Columbus is the town you should visit.

 Bayfield is another excellent small town right on Lake Superior.
 This destination is notable because you use it as a home base to explore the Apostle Islands, a chain of 21 small islands full of sandstone sea caves and bountiful nature.
 You can only get to these islands by boat, so book your visit from Bayfield and prepare for a wild adventure.

-You’ll find plenty of stunning nature in Bayfield, back on dry land.
-This town is bursting with orchards, and you can spend a wholesome day picking your very own blueberries.
+Back on dry land, you’ll find plenty of stunning nature in Bayfield.
+This town is bursting with orchards, and you can spend a wholesome day picking your blueberries.
 Bayfield also has some decent nightlife.
-Many of its bars and restaurants offer live music or other events, ensuring that you will never have a dull moment.
+Many of its bars and restaurants offer live music or other events, ensuring you will never have a dull moment.